131 Comments

 Thanks Khadra, yes!
 With Mom, the focus was on helping her integrate her belongings and life to be assured that our home was now her home.
 With Tina, the focus was on trying to do the same with our stuff without disrupting her environment too much.

 There were micro and macro recalibrations for us.
 My mother, who I was taking care of, faced a deadly cancer.
 She had to daily recalibrate expectations for herself and I had to witness those and find ways to support her even when I disagreed.
-I remember thinking one day: She’s going to go from a fully functioning adult month by month, week by week, day by day going to start losing all faculties.
+I remember thinking one day: She’s going to go from a fully functioning adult month by month, week by week, day by day to start losing all faculties.
 I have to let go of any expectations that I believe how this is going to roll out.
 Of course I stumbled so many times along the way.
 So each day, I’d reset my expectations.
-My mother was becoming the child and I was becoming mother-like.
+My mother was becoming the child and I was becoming her mother.

 This is so relatable.
 The letting go and stumbling along the way.
 I feel this is a constant thing.
 I often catch myself shift as I care for my mom.
 It is constant.